 The most basic and obvious way to earn money as a streamer is to get donations from your viewers.
 Even if you only have a handful of fans, you can still accept donations and earn some cash.
 Donations are a great way for fans to show their support for streamers, and can be $1 or $10,000.
 You can set up a “Donate” button through a third-party platform on your stream relatively easily and begin earning.
 Donorbox is commonly used by streamers, and offers a helpful tutorial on setting up a donation button.

 Similarly, viewers can send cheers to streamers that are called bits.
 Viewers can buy 100 bits for $1.40 and donate them to streamers periodically.
-Every bit translates to 1 cent in a streamers pocket, which can go a long way as your fan base grows.
+Every bit translates to 1 cent, which can go a long way as your fan base grows.
 While any streamer can accept donations, only Twitch Affiliates can set up bits on their streams.

 2. Twitch Affiliate Program